IvS-Asteroseismology/star_shine/README.md

 [//]: # (make the badges dynamic...)

-## What is STAR SHINE?
+## What is Star Shine?
-STAR SHINE is a Python application that is aimed at facilitating the analysis of variable light curves.
+Star Shine is a Python application that is aimed at facilitating the analysis of variable light curves.
 It is broadly applicable to variable sources like pulsators, eclipsing binaries, and spotted stars.
-To this end, it implements the iterative prewhitening scheme common in asteroseismology, multi-sinusoid non-linear fitting, full integration of harmonic sinusoids, and more.
+To this end, it implements the iterative prewhitening scheme common in asteroseismology, multi-sinusoid non-linear fitting, full integration of harmonic sinusoid series, and more.
 It features a high degree of automation, offering a fully hands-off operation mode.
 Alternatively, each sinusoid can be extracted manually, and there are many customisation options to fine tune the methodology to specific needs.